12th Cycle dedication

 (i)

-Question: However, this is a little difficult since the Gemara states later (Daf 63:) that based on the fact that there are more species of Beheimah Teme'ah that of Beheimah Tehorah, the Torah listed the 'Tahor' animals'. implying that there are no species of Beheimah Tehorah other than those listed in the Torah.
+Question: This is slightly difficult however, since the Gemara states later (on Daf 63b) that, based on the fact that there are more species of Beheimah Teme'ah that of Beheimah Tehorah, the Torah listed the 'Tahor' animals'. implying that there are no species of Beheimah Tehorah other than those listed in the Torah.
 And none of those species have either horns or hooves like those of a Chayah?
 (Continued on following Amud)

 59b----------------------------------------59b